datasciencewithconnie/Data_Science_Interview_Preparation/Algorithm Q&A in Python.md

 # Data Science Algorithm Coding Question Answer :+1:

 While in most data science interviews, algorithm is not mandatory required by the company.
 It's always a plus to know some of the high frequency ones while preparing for the interview.
-The purpose of this repo is to quick refresh on Algorithm interview questions in Python.
+The purpose of this repo is to quick refresh on Algorithm interview questions in Python3.
 The questions will be ranked by frequency and the answers will be provided in Python.

 * **1.Two Sum**
 * Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.